mlangstrof/mlangstrof.github.io/content/en/technology/azure-policy-3/index.md

 +++

-In the third edition to the series, I would like to explain how we can actually determine when a Policy *can* or *should* be used to achieve our goal.
+In the third edition to the series, I would like to explain how we can actually determine when a policy *can* or *should* be used to achieve our goal.

 First, let's recall how Azure Policy works: By interacting with the Azure Resource Manager (ARM) API.
 This already shows us the first limitation: We will not be able to use a policy to restrict the behavior of an Azure resource or service *if* the level that we want to restrict is not accessible via the ARM API.
 This includes for example:
 - data plane restrictions (e.g. preventing user or schema changes on databases like MSSQL or PostgreSQL)